code-atlantic/content-control/readme.txt

 = v1.1.6 - 03/21/2021 =
 * Fix: Nonce validation was preventing 3rd party plugin from saving widget settings when it failed.
 Thanks @jacobmischka
+* Fix: Prevent corrupted options from preventing saving of settings.

 = v1.1.5 - 02/22/2021 =
 * Fix: Issue where roles with `-` would not save when checked.